Case Study – Interim Management

 With the internal centers flexed up new and additional capacity was still required to keep up with the growing demand.
 Adding a BPO to the mix was the selected strategy and a number were interviewed and one waselected.

 Outbound calls for payments and renewals for billing were trialed using an agentless automated outbound dialing.
 Other outbound programs were started to increase conversion from inquiries.

 A new telephony platform was specified, a Request for Proposal (RFP) was developed and issued.
 A new platform was selected and which enabled better center management and supervision.
 It was one system for all the centers.
 Supervisors could now see agent performance regardless of center; which agents were on and in what queues as well as the overall level of service.

 In the main center, compensation was restructured to be based on an ACM (Adequacy, Competency, Mastery) model with defined career progression based on proven skills and tenure.
 Rotation of agents in different roles enabled more effective cross-training of skills, providing a reduction in the number of skill groups needed, while providing better service to the callers.

 Managers and supervisors were trained in both project and Contact Center management.

 The results were significant.
 Over the interim tenure, center volumes and service level performance were brought under control.
 A new forecasting process was implemented.
 Customer satisfaction and employee engagement were improved.
-The center had a strategic plan that aligned with business needs and goals.
-Managers understood and practiced how to present and justify capacity, staff and budget needs to senior management.
+The center now had a strategic plan that aligned with business needs and goals.
+Managers understood and practiced how to present and justify capacity, staff and budgetary needs to senior management.

 Management learned the importance of prompt and accurate communication, both with staff and senior management on a daily basis.
-Improved reporting increased the confidence senior staff had the line managers knew what was needed and how to achieve it.
+Improved reporting increased the confidence senior staff had that the line managers knew what was needed and how to achieve it.